-- A clinical trial may be a way to get new treatments still being studied. - The US Food and Drug Administration and local review boards oversee all US clinical trials to keep patients safe. - If you join a clinical trial, you can leave at any time. - Every doctor does not have the same trials. - Most often, the trial pays the costs of the drug being studied and your health insurance only has to pay for "standard" treatment costs.
+- A clinical trial may be the only way to get some of the newest, most promising treatments. - The U.S. Food and Drug Administration and local review boards oversee all U.S. clinical trials to keep patients safe. - If you join a clinical trial, you can leave at any time. - Every doctor does not have the same trials. - Most often, the trial pays the costs of the drug being studied and your health insurance only has to pay for "standard" treatment costs.
 However, your health insurance may not pay for everything.
 Be sure to ask.